pmean/build-website/text/02/questionnaire-02.md

 and return your questionnaire?
 You need to give them some incentive.

 -   You might include **something of value with your survey such as cash or a gift certificate**.
-Your budget probably can\'t afford a large incentive, but a large incentive might be considered coercive anyway.
+Your budget probably can't afford a large incentive, but a large incentive might be considered coercive anyway.
 -   Sometimes people are motivated by altruism, so you should **explain